 Oversight leaders shall serve for an initial three-year term.
 They shall be commissioned by Conference Assembly upon the initial appointment.
 They are eligible for reappointment with terms specified by the district or cluster in which they serve.
 Terms of service shall coincide with the Conference year.
-Reappointments shall follow procedures in accordance with guidelines established by the Faith and Life Commission.
+Reappointments shall fol-